Reduce Your Eye Care Costs

 The menu of benefits associated with a cafeteria plan can include the following:

-The advantage of cafeteria plans is, they let you choose only those benefits that are valuable to you and that you are likely to need.
-For example, if you are over a certain age or you are sure you are not going to have children, you may choose to exclude coverage related to prenatal care and childbirth.
+The advantage of cafeteria plans is that you can choose only those benefits that are valuable to you and that you are likely to need.
+For example, if you are over a certain age or you are sure you are not going to have children, you can choose to exclude coverage related to prenatal care and childbirth.

 Vision Benefits in Flexible Spending Accounts (FSAs)